nabelhm/money-as-abstract/README.md

 ## Currency Manager

-You need to create your manager implementing CurrencyManagerInterface.
+You need to create your manager implementing `CurrencyManagerInterface`.

 ```
 // $manager = new CurrencyManager();